QuantumQuaser/California_Housing_Multi_Model_Prediction/README.md

 ## Model Preparation and Training

-We prepared our data, splitting it into training and test sets, and scaled the features to provide a uniform playing field for model training.
+I prepared  data, splitting it into training and test sets, and scaled the features to provide a uniform playing field for model training.

 ### Decision Tree
-A straightforward model that sets the baseline for performance but may overfit our diverse dataset.
+A straightforward model that sets the baseline for performance but may overfit  diverse dataset.

 ### Random Forest
 An ensemble approach that builds resilience against overfitting and benefits from the collective decision-making of multiple trees.